What Happened to Mrs. Taguchi? Reading Medical Pluralism in Imperial Japan

 Whose Words Are Those?
 Language, Identity, and Medical Texts in Tokugawa Japan

 In the spring of 1795, Japanese physician Ōtsuki Gentaku (大槻玄沢,1757–1827) recalled the time he spent in his youth with Tatebe Seian (建部清庵,1712–1782), his mentor in medicine.
-Through his career as a specialist in external medicine (geka), Seian developed an enthusiasm for Western learning through Dutch studies (rangaku) (Takebe, Sugita, and Sugita 1795, preface).
+Through his career as a specialist in external medicine (geka), Seian developed an enthusiasm for Western learning and Dutch studies (rangaku) (Takebe, Sugita, and Sugita 1795, preface).
 Taking off…

 The Appeal of a Royal Procession, Diagnosed